sneko/cordova-facebook-plugin-windows/README.md

 Presentation
 ===============================

-This plugin is compatible with Cordova apps, which the same syntax that : https://github.com/Wizcorp/phonegap-facebook-plugin
+This plugin is compatible with Cordova apps, which use the same syntax that : https://github.com/Wizcorp/phonegap-facebook-plugin

 So you can use it with mine, there will be no interference.